Watch Klay Thompson Practice Before The Warriors Played The Suns

 Watch Klay Thompson Get Shots Up Before The Warriors Played The Suns

+Klay Thompson was on the floor getting shots up before the Golden State Warriors played the Phoenix Suns on Christmas.

-The Golden State Warriors are playing the Phoenix Suns in Arizona on Christmas Day, and before the game there was a good sight to be seen.
+The Golden State Warriors defeated the Phoenix Suns 116-107 in Arizona on Christmas Day, and before the game there was a good sight to be seen.

 Klay Thompson, who has not played in two seasons, was getting up shots before the game and the video of him working out can be seen in the tweet that is embedded below from the Twitter account of Warriors on NBCS.